alucifyai/LangBuilder/complete-schema-entities.md

 # Complete LangBuilder Schema Entities

-Based on deep code analysis of the LangBuilder database models, here are all the schema entities with their complete attributes:
+Based on deep code analysis of the LangBuilder database models, here are all the schema entities with their complete attributes.

+**Last Updated:** Based on codebase analysis including MCP support, Voice Mode, and File V2 features.

 ## Core Entities